LibrariesHacked/wuthering-hacks/README.md

 Wuthering Hacks
 ===============

 A data dashboard to display Newcastle libraries open data.
 Currently published at:

 [https://newcastle.librarydata.uk](https://newcastle.librarydata.uk)

 What is it?
 -----------

-Newcastle public libraries publish as much of their data as possible under a very open Public Domain licence (https://creativecommons.org/publicdomain/zero/1.0/).
+Newcastle public libraries publish as much of their data as possible under a Public Domain licence (https://creativecommons.org/publicdomain/zero/1.0/).
 Details of existing datasets can be found at [Libraries data sets](https://www.newcastle.gov.uk/your-council-and-democracy/open-data-and-access-information/open-data/data-sets/libraries-data-sets).

 They also have a GitHub account at [ToonLibraries](https://github.com/ToonLibraries), and an open data repository within this account at [library-open-data](https://github.com/ToonLibraries/library-open-data).

 Dashboard pages
 ---------------